illinois-ceesd/mirgecom/doc/model/model.rst

 .. _Euler-eqns:

-The Euler flow equations for inviscid flows are recovered from the Navier-Stokes system above when the viscous fluxes vanish, that is when $\mathbf{F}^V=0$. *MIRGE-Com* also provides an Euler operator and utilities for solving inviscid flows.
+The Euler equations for inviscid flows are recovered from the Navier-Stokes system above when the viscous fluxes vanish.
+That is, when $\mathbf{F}^V=0$, we are left with a system of nonlinear equations for a completely inviscid fluid. *MIRGE-Com* provides an Euler operator, with associated utilities functions, for solving flows of this type.

 .. _viscous-stress-tensor: